vincenzo-scotti/dialogue_gst/README.md

 # Dialogue GST

-Codebase for the paper "[On the Role of Dialogue Context in Predicting Speaking Style](https://www.overleaf.com/read/cjqcjkkxntkp)".
+Codebase for the extended summary "[On the Role of Dialogue Context in Predicting Speaking Style](https://www.overleaf.com/read/cjqcjkkxntkp)".
-This repository contains the implementation of the GST-Transformer described in the paper.
+This repository contains the implementation of the DialogueGST described in the paper.

 ## Repository structure